 Acquisition in 2019

-AV Medical is a medical device company focused on developing catheter-based interventions specifically for dialysis patients who require routine angioplasty procedures.
-Its primary product, the Chameleon PTA balloon catheter, incorporates innovative Supervision technology that allows for the targeted injection of diagnostic fluids.
-This feature enables physicians to visualize the status of the balloon—whether inflated or deflated—while maintaining wire position, thereby enhancing procedural efficiency and safety.
-The Chameleon catheter has undergone clinical testing in various dialysis access procedures, demonstrating its potential to improve outcomes for both patients and healthcare providers.
+AV Medical Technologies is a medical device company focused on developing catheter-based interventions specifically for dialysis patients undergoing routine angioplasty procedures.
+Its flagship product, the Chameleon PTA balloon catheter, incorporates Supervision technology, which enables targeted injection of diagnostic fluids for enhanced visualization during procedures.
+This innovative approach allows physicians to determine the status of the balloon—whether inflated or deflated—while maintaining wire position, thereby improving procedural efficiency and safety for both patients and operators.
+The Chameleon catheter has undergone clinical testing in various dialysis access procedures, demonstrating its potential to enhance patient care in this critical medical area.

 Saluda Medical